All Episodes

 We don't call it the Third Reich, but what do you call the kind of torture these people do?

-Maybe ISIS doesn't have gas chambers, but they mass behead, they mass hang, they kidnap, they do all kinds of, I mean, they're they have perfected torture, and nobody says anything about it.
+Maybe ISIS doesn't have gas chambers, but they mass behead, they mass hang, they kidnap, they do all kinds.

 Well, it's not true to say nobody says anything about it, but there aren't any serious efforts to deal with it.

-And we pull out and we announce we're pulling out, and that we're no longer going to provide a military defense shield.
+And we pull out and we announce we're pulling out, and we're no longer going to provide a military defense shield.

 Well, then it's all speed ahead.

-Now the question would then be well, what are we doing to stop it now?
+Now, the question would then be, well, what are we doing to stop it now?

-You know, what what is NATO doing now?
+You know, what is NATO doing now?

 That's what we all want to be like.